dgroomes/my-github-explorer/README.md

   * DONE tsconfig changes
   * DONE Get the styles to work.
 I need to figure out how to import the CSS from GraphiQL again.
   * Make sure React DevTools works
-* [ ] Use Redux.
-I think I want to use Redux Sagas specifically.
-I don't grok Redux.
-I need to learn it an app that "does real things" like make HTTP requests and handles a rich UI.
-Hopefully I'll get it.
-I'm expecting the Redux devtools will be particularly useful, but jury is out.
 * [x] DONE Upgrade dependencies.
-* [ ] Consider enforcing `noImplicitAny`
 * [x] DONE (GraphiQL defines fonts in data URLs) Why are there HTTP request failures to download fonts?
 E.g. `data:font/woff2;base64,` etc. This happens when serving but not in the production app.